robusta-dev/kubewatch/README.md

       --sa                      watch for service accounts
       --secret                  watch for plain secrets
       --svc                     watch for services
+      --coreevent               watch for events from the kubernetes core api.
+(Old events api, replaced in kubernetes 1.19)

 Use "kubewatch resource [command] --help" for more information about a command.